dustball/gping.io/README.md

-# gping.io
+# gping.io Server

-Open Source backend to the gping.io Android app.
-[Download](https://play.google.com/store/apps/details?id=io.gping)
+This is the open-source server software for [gping.io](http://gping.io).

+The client (Android app) is free with in-app purchasing.
+[Download at Google Play](https://play.google.com/store/apps/details?id=io.gping).

 ## Installation